-Sports Volunteer in Rio & Football Coaching in Brazil
+Volunteer Sports Teacher in Rio: Football Coaching in Brazil

 Go for a trip as a sports volunteer in Rio and coach young boys and girls at school playing football!
 There are many popular sports in Brazil, you may teach football (soccer), futsal, capoeira, surfing and more.

 We believe that every child deserves the chance to experience sport as a hobby and as a social activity that they can enjoy and become motivated by.
 Being active boosts endorphins and increases everyday concentration levels which help develop their cognitive mind and mental stability.

 With a passion for football, surfing, futsal, basketball, sprinting and other sports your versatility as a sports volunteer ensures that you would have substantial knowledge to suit every child’s interests.

 You can also combine the sports project with teaching English in Brazil.